Ifycode-experiments/git-github-training-resource/README.md

 **Note**: Reload any one page from [the gitbook documentation](https://obiagba-mary.gitbook.io/git-and-github-training) (whenever you come back to continue this training) so that newly added content can show up (if any new content has been added).

+The purpose of the Git & Github training videos and exercises added here is to provide an interactive platform, that will help prepare learners for internships and jobs that require the use of git and GitHub.
+There will be no code-related content, the only type of files the training will use are files with .md extensions.
+The content of the training will help to understand and practice:

+- GitHub contributions
+- Use of the Github UI
+- Use of command line
+- Git workflow

 ## Contributors ✨

 Thanks to our wonderful contributors to the [Git & Github training](https://github.com/Ifycode/git-github-training) and [documentation](https://github.com/Ifycode/git-github-training-documentation) projects.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 See [emoji key](https://allcontributors.org/docs/en/emoji-key).
 Contributions of any kind welcome!